Amplitude of Coulomb scattering for charged scalar field in de Sitter spacetime: Conclusion

-Further we investigated the Coulomb scattering amplitude for the charged scalar field in the expanding de Sitter space.
-We have complete ignored complications due to the ambiguity of the particle concept in a curved space-time.
-We considered the initial and final states of the field as exact solutions (with definite momentum) of the free Klein-Gordon equation in de Sitter space .
-Our calculations shows that the amplitude depends in an essentially way on the parameter $k=\sqrt{\mu^2-\textstyle{\frac{9}{4}}}$.
-The most important consequence of our result is the fact that the modulus of the momentum is not conserved in the scattering process on de Sitter space.
+In this paper we investigated the Coulomb scattering amplitude for the charged scalar field in an expanding de Sitter space.
+We have completely ignored complications due to the ambiguity of the particle concept in a curved space-time.
+We considered the initial and final states of the field as exact solutions (with definite momentum) of the free Klein-Gordon equation in de Sitter space.
+Our calculations shows that the amplitude depends in an essential way on the parameter $k=\sqrt{\mu^2-\textstyle{\frac{9}{4}}}$.
+We also obtain that the modulus of momentum is not conserved in the scattering process on de Sitter space.
 In the limit of zero expansion of the space we don't recover the Minkowski amplitude, and we explain this as a consequence of the fact that our metric is geodesically incomplete.
-Another unexpected result is that the incident flux is a quantity that depends on time, and the cross section depends on the form of incident wave.
-All this unusual consequences are the result of the lost of translational invariance with respect to time on de Sitter space-time.
+Another unexpected result is that the cross section is a quantity that depends on the form of the incident wave.
+All this unusual consequences are the result of the loss of translational invariance with respect to time on de Sitter space-time.

-For further investigations it will be interesting to study scattering processes in the second order of perturbation theory.
-However this will imply a series of technical difficulties related to the expression of Feynman propagators for Dirac field and scalar field on de Sitter space-time.
-Also another interesting subject related to the scattering processes is the construction of wave packets on de Sitter space, which could lead to a deeper understanding of the subject treated here.
-We hope that in a future paper we will present the above mentioned problems.